Swissquote

-Swissquote Group Holding Ltd is a Swiss banking group specialising in providing financial services in the areas of trading, investment services and banking services.
-Swissquote also offers services for independent asset managers and financial institutions.
-Its headquarters are located in Gland, Switzerland.
-The company also has offices in Zurich, London, Luxembourg, Malta, Bucharest, Cyprus, Dubai, Singapore, Hong Kong and Cape Town with more than with 1,217 employees in 2024.
-The Group's shares have been listed on the SIX Swiss Exchange under the ticker symbol "SQN" since 29 May 2000.
-Swissquote Bank Ltd holds a banking licence issued by its supervisory authority, the Swiss Financial Market Supervisory Authority (FINMA), and is a member of the Swiss Bankers Association (SBA).
+Swissquote Group Holding Ltd is a Swiss banking group specialising in providing online financial services in trading, investment and banking.
+Its headquarters are in Gland, Switzerland, and its shares have been listed on the SIX Swiss Exchange under the ticker symbol "SQN" since 29 May 2000.
+On 22 September 2025, Swissquote was added to the SMI MID index.

+Swissquote Bank Ltd holds a banking licence issued by the Swiss Financial Market Supervisory Authority (FINMA).
+As of 31 December 2025, Swissquote reported client assets of CHF 88.7 billion across 1,156,807 accounts and had 1,448 employees.